Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 <br>

 ### At the end

-Get your free copy of [5 steps to Best Java Jobs](https://jfeatures.com/)
+To learn best java language features download my ebook [5 steps to Best Java Jobs](https://jfeatures.com/) for Free.

-To learn Java language features you can join [mailing list](https://jfeatures.com/) and follow me on twitter [@vipinbit](https://twitter.com/vipinbit).
+Follow me on twitter [@vipinbit](https://twitter.com/vipinbit) to get daily tips like this on Java Language Features.